edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_7_Data_Assimilation.md

 In a error covariance matrix, the non diagonal values are the error correlation between the different points eg. different sensors in a room, so if they are zero, there is no correlation. -> Not realistic in weather forecasting.

+Not enough to just have observations, then problem is mathematically ill-posed so why we combine both inputs